-The functionalists emphasize that the survival of a whole system is analysed and evaluated as a product of its parts which though different, work together interdependently with a common goal of ensuring the well being of the whole.
-In this regard, it is also viewed that each part is expected to be functional as a dysfunction in one part may affect other parts and also have an effect on the function of the system.
-Microfinance as a poverty alleviation strategy is also viewed as a sub of the economic sub-structure of the society which functions to reduce poverty and empower women financially.
-Furthermore, by introducing the concept of manifest (intended) and latent (unintended) functions, the functionalist expressed how a part can perform a role or function that it was meant for (manifest).
+The functionalists emphasize that the survival of whole system is analysed and evaluated as a produc of its parts which though different, work togethe interdependently with a common goal of ensuring th well being of the whole.
+In this regard, it is also viewe that each part is expected to be functional as dysfunction in one part may affect other parts and also have an effect on the function of the system Microfinance as a poverty alleviation strategy is also viewed as a sub of the economic sub-structure of the society which functions to reduce poverty and empowe. women financially.
+Furthermore, by introducing the concept of manifest (intended) and latent (unintended functions, the functionalist expressed how a part car perform a role or function that it was meant for (manifest).
 It further expresses how it affect other issues or indirectly perform other functions (latent) that it was not intended for.
 Thus, while microfinance alleviates women from poverty and empowers them financially as a manifest function, its effect may also be felt in empowering them to pay for health care services and reduce health risks due to the financial independence they may experience as a result of their access to loans through microfinance.
-More so, for other microfinance banks that integrate health related services, it effect on women's health through health education may not only directly felt in their attitude towards their health, but also in their decision towards taking a health action such as utilization of health care services.
+More so, for Integrating Health Services into Microfinance Operations for Sustainable Poverty Alleviation: The Case of Female Clients in Edo State other microfinance banks that integrate health related services, it effect on women's health through health education may not only directly felt in their attitude towards their health, but also in their decision towards taking a health action such as utilization of health care services:

 The Health Belief Model conceptualizes decision to take a health action by an individual as motivated by perceived threat (either susceptibility to a particularly condition, or perception that the condition is severe) and judgment about the barriers to taking such action and benefit associated with specific changes in behaviour, which could also be influenced by other issues such as relatives and spouses.
 The perception of women about their health may influence their attitudes towards health seeking or preventive measures required to maintain a healthy state such as consulting medical practitioners for health care, going for proper check-ups and utilizing healthcare services as part of their priorities.
-However when symptoms' are not perceived as severe or life threatening, women may not utilize healthcare and may be less anxious about their state of health, even with access to the financial means.
-Again, these perceptions can be influenced by the knowledge people have about health and health care practices which can be acquired or improved, through health education.
-While the perceived benefits of taking health actions may not only be influenced by the knowledge of these benefits, but also by the access to the health programs and services which can also be provided by a microfinance bank that integrates health related services as shown in figure 1. below.
+However when symptoms are not perceived as severe or life threatening, women may not utilize healthcare and may be less anxious about their state of health, even with access to the financial means.
+Again, these perceptions can be influenced by the knowledge people have about health and health care practices which can be acquired or iniproved, through health education.
+While the perceived benefits of taking health actions may not only be influenced by the knowledge of these benefits, but also by the access to the health programs and ervices which can also be provided by a microfinance bank that integrates health related services as shown n figure 1. below.